-The ongoing effects of the Coronavirus (COVID-19) pandemic and its impact on the Group's operations has been subject to close consideration in preparing these financial statements.
-However, there has been a significant amount of scenario testing and forecasting undertaken to provide comfort that there is no material uncertainty in terms of the Group as a "going concern".
+The Group continues to undertake a significant amount of scenario testing and forecasting to provide comfort that there is no material uncertainty in terms of the Group as a "going concern".
 The scenario testing undertaken indicates that key metrics such as Capital Adequacy and Liquidity are able to be maintained at levels above both statutory requirements and internal targets over the forecast period.